SymfonyCasts/symfony7/sfcasts/autowiring.md

 That clears the cache for this exact pool without affecting the other pools.
 Pretty handy!

 We can also configure this pool *differently* from other pools.
 For example, let's set the expiration time for our new pool in the config file.
 Over in `cache.yaml`, instead of `null`, on a new line, say `default_lifetime: 5`.
 The `5` is in *seconds*.
 This should impact all of the cache items in this pool.
 Now, in `MainController.php`, we can remove `$item->expiresAfter()`.
-We can also get rid of this `item` argument altogether.
+We can also get rid of this `$item` argument altogether.
 To make sure this is working, over in our browser, refresh the homepage again and... *no errors*.
 It works!

 Next: Let's talk about *environments* - sets of configurations that help us develop *locally* versus on *production*.